 Increasing atmospheric concentrations of greenhouse gases are expected to have substantial impacts on the world's climate over the next few decades.
 Land and ocean surface temperatures have experienced consistent and large-scale warming trends throughout the 20th century, with mean surface air temperatures having risen by 0.6°C on a global scale in the last 100 years (Gitay et al. 2002).
 The warmest year recorded took place in 1998 while the 1990's have been considered the warmest decade (Gitay et al. 2002).
 Tropical seawater temperatures have also increased by approximately 1°C over the past century and are expected to rise a further 1-2°C per century (Hoegh-Guldberg 1999).
 Since the mid-1970's, El Nino Southern Oscillations (ENSO) have occurred more frequently with greater intensity (Gitay et al. 2002).
-El Nino events are commonly associated with high temperatures (Gitay et al. 2002).
+El Nino events are commonly associated with high temperature increases capable of heating vast areas of the ocean to above-average temperatures (Gitay et al. 2002).
 Although a direct link between these Southern Oscillation Events and disease has not been identified, the rising sea-surface temperatures associated with these events may have important consequences for the virulence of disease pathogens.